 Places, like people, have two faces as well.
 A touristy one, the face which is marketed to the hilt, glitzy and glamorous.
 And a real persona, which only locals and a select few are privy to.

-It would be incorrect to say that India has two faces, because it has a million of them.
+It would be incorrect to say that India has two faces, because it has a million.
 There is no one India.
-Like cuisines, languages and landscapes in the country, there are a myriad Indias, all there for you to explore, depending on which personality will suit your travel style best.
+Like cuisines, languages and landscapes in the country, there are a myriad Indias, all there for you to explore, depending on which personality suits your travel style best.

 But these are mere glimpses of the beauty that lies within the folds of the country.
 The India that I suggest you see, and the one that I propose to friends whenever they ask where they should go for their first trip to the subcontinent, is the undiscovered India.
 The unlikely one.
 Which doesn’t stand much of a chance of making it to your list if you go by what you read on travel websites and magazines.

 The beauty of India lies in its interiors.
 And it is most vibrant when it is ignored by the tourists.
 Goa is often called the Sunshine State, but locals will tell you that monsoon season is when Goa is arguably at its spectacular best.
 The crowds disappear, the lush interiors come alive in various hues of green, and the only sound is birdsong and the rush of rippling water down streams and waterfalls.

 Mumbai is the beating heart of the country, but not many know that the true beauty of the city lies an hour outside it.
 Large, well-developed highways lead you out of the Maximum City into what are known as the Western Ghats, a mountainous range that runs parallel to the coastline all along Maharashtra.